-Section 1.1 What to do if you have a problem or concern
+Section 1.1 What to do if you have a problem or concern what to do if you have a problem of concern

 This chapter explains two types of processes for handling problems and concerns:

 - For some types of problems, you need to use the process for coverage decisions and appeals. - For other types of problems, you need to use the process for making complaints.